osilander/203.311/Week5/Week5.md

    # bwa mem help
    bwa mem

-   # paired-end mapping, general command structure, adjust to your case
+   # paired-end mapping, general command structure,
+   # adjust to your case
-   # name you file SENSIBLY
+   # Name you file SENSIBLY
-   # For this you need the ancestor assembly and your reads (Illumina and ONT)
+   # For this you need the reference genome and your reads (Illumina or ONT)
+   # for single end, use only one fastq.gz file
    bwa mem reference-genome.fasta read1.fastq read2.fastq > mappedreads.sam
 ```
 Let's first make the index.
 We can't do that without the reference genome.
 First make sure you are in your `data/` directory (you want to stay organised).

-Are you looking in your `data/` directory?
+Wait, are you looking around your `data/` directory?
 Do a quick `ls` or `ls -lh`.
 Are there a lot of extra files there?
 Remove them if so (you can also look in the "Files" tab of the *RStudio Cloud* browser window).
 Be careful when removing!

 Now download the reference SARS-CoV-2 genome [here](./data/nCoV-2019.reference.fasta "it's me!") (right click, copy link, and `wget`).